Dooradoyle: Services

 The Civic Offices of Limerick City and County Council are in Dooradoyle, along with the county's motor tax office and the county library headquarters.
 The Crescent Shopping Centre, Ireland's largest shopping centre outside of Dublin, is located in Dooradoyle.
 The Omniplex, Limerick's largest cinema with twelve screens, is on the site of the Crescent Shopping Centre.
 There are also smaller, local shops, bars and restaurants, along with a leisure centre and gym.

 Dooradoyle is the location of the campus of University Hospital Limerick, the biggest hospital in the mid west of Ireland.

 Religion

 St Paul's is the area's Roman Catholic church.
 Dooradoyle is also home to the Limerick Mosque and a meeting hall of the Church of Jesus Christ of Latter-day Saints.

 Mungret Abbey, an ancient monastery, is located just outside Dooradoyle.

 Education

 The main primary school serving the area is St Paul's NS, though students in some estates in Dooradoyle are zoned to St Nessan's NS in nearby Mungret.
-The area is also home to St Gabriel's School, a special needs school, and Gaelscoil an Ráithín, an Irish-medium school.
+The area is also home to St Gabriel's School, a special education school, and Gaelscoil an Ráithín, an Irish-medium school.

 Dooradoyle is home to Crescent College, a comprehensive secondary school.